geomatics-io/ObjectListView/docs/recipes.rst

 * `Text` is the string that will be displayed in the tooltip.
 If this is null or empty, the tool tip will not be shown.
-Inserting "\\r\\n" sequences into the string gives a multiline tool tip.
+Inserting "\\r\\n" sequences into the string gives a multi-line tool tip.

 * `Font`, `ForeColor` and `BackColor` control the font of the text, the text colour and background colour of the tooltip.
-(NOTE: The color settings do not work under Vista)
+(NOTE: The colour settings do not work under Vista)

 * `IsBalloon` allows the tooltip to be shown as a balloon style.
 (NOTE: